tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 Save Parameters
 ***************

 Click "Save".
-File *parameters.m* is generated in the *GUI* folder.
+File *parameters.m* will be generated in the *GUI* folder.
 Replace the namesake in the main folder of EllipTrack (i.e. the parent folder of *GUI*) by this file.

 Step 5.
 Run Track Linking and Signal Extraction
 ===============================================

 Objective: Perform Track Linking and Signal Extraction.

 *  Navigate MATLAB to the main folder of EllipTrack.
-Open *mainfile.m* in MATLAB Editor.
+Open *mainfile.m* in the MATLAB Editor.
 *  If Segmentation has not been performed (Step 2-3 have been skipped), execute *mainfile.m*.
-*  Otherwise, load the segmentation results into the workspace as follows.
+*  Otherwise, load the segmentation results into the workspace.

    * Replace Line 13 (Segmentation) by